 As was said in the introduction, in order to avoid the flaws due to the computation of the solutions of linear systems in the analysis of Poincar\'e half-maps a novel theory has been developed in this manuscript.
 The key point was the introduction and study of the index-like function $\mathcal{F}$ given in \eqref{eq:F} that was obtained from the line integration, on a suitable curve, of an orthogonal vector field written in terms of a good choice of inverse integrating factor.
 In fact, this index-like function gives a common way to express the Poincar\'e half-maps.

 This new approach could be extended to the study of Poincar\'e half-maps for non-linear planar systems as far as a nice inverse integrating factor may be found.
 Another interesting extension of the theory could be an analogous analysis for higher dimensions, where the important role of inverse integrating factor should be assumed by inverse Jacobi multipliers (see \cite{BeGia03}).
-We are convinced that these two ideas will open fruitful lines of study in short or medium term.
+We are convinced that these two ideas will open fruitful lines of study in the short or medium term.

 However, the true importance of the technique developed in this work is currently revealed in its application to the analysis of the dynamical behavior of planar piecewise linear systems, in particular, the obtention of optimal upper bounds on the number of limit cycles.
-On the one hand, for continuous planar piecewise linear systems with two zones of linearity it is known that this upper bound is one.
+On the one hand, for continuous planar piecewise linear systems with two zones of linearity, it is known that this upper bound is one.
 This result was originally proved in \cite{FrPoRoTo98} with exhaustive and long case-by-case analysis.
 By using the index-like function, we have got a direct and short proof (without cases) of this same result (see \cite{CaFeNoPR1}).
-On the other hand, with the same technique it is possible to obtain the same bound for sewing discontinuous planar piecewise linear systems with two zones of linearity (see \cite{CaFeNoPR2}).
-Previous works (see \cite{FrPoTo13,MeTo15}) give partial results for these kind of systems by using the case-by-case analysis.
+On the other hand, with the same technique, it is possible to obtain the same bound for sewing discontinuous planar piecewise linear systems with two zones of linearity (see \cite{CaFeNoPR2}).
+Previous works (see \cite{FrPoTo13,MeTo15,LiLiuLli21}) give partial results for such systems by using the case-by-case analysis.

 It is also interesting to study the optimal upper bound for generic discontinuous planar piecewise linear systems with two zones of linearity.
 The first basic open problem is the existence of such a uniform bound for all these systems, that is, independent of the value of parameters.
-Since the use of our new approach allows to understand this problem as the existence of a uniform bound for the number of solutions of a common system of polynomial equations of fixed degrees, the conclusion is obvious (see \cite{CaFeNoPR2}).
-Moreover, the optimal bound, that it is known to be greater or equal than three \cite{HuYa12,LlPo12,BuPeTo13}, could be directly stablished (without a case-by-case study) from this system of polynomial equations.
+Since the use of our new approach allows us to write this problem in terms of the existence of a uniform bound for the number of solutions of a common system of polynomial equations of fixed degrees, the conclusion is obvious.
+Moreover, the optimal bound, which is known to be greater or equal than three \cite{HuYa12,LlPo12,BuPeTo13}, could be directly established (without a case-by-case study) from this system of polynomial equations.
 Nowadays, this study is one of our priority lines of research.

 Regarding other interesting achieved results in this manuscript, we would like to mention the analyticity of the Poincar\'e half-map or its inverse function at the tangency points.